j-war/snpTools/README.md

 Only run `build.sh` script once.
 If you need to run it again, delete the contents of `snpTools/build/` first.

+Make sure there is an empty `snpTools/build/` folder created before using the `build.sh` script.

 You can call the run script multiple times but beware that the program <b>WILL</b> overwrite and/or delete files in `snpTools/OutputFolder/` without warning.

-Make sure there is an empty `snpTools/build/` folder created before using the `build.sh` script.

-File names as input arguments should be relative and have file extensions and should be in the `snpTools/InputFolder/`.
+File names as input arguments should be relative and have file extensions and should point to a file in the `snpTools/InputFolder/` or `snpTools/OutputFolder`.
 You should also create a folder named `snpTools/OutputFolder/` beside it before running.

 ## Compiling with Maven: